 - Incorrectly trying to use ./test.sh would give a clear error message instead of leaving you wondering what –something: command not found means.

 - Broken service dependencies are handled early.
-If pg didn’t start the web will given an error at startup instead of leaving you wondering why your view giving a weird error about transactions.
+If pg didn’t start the web will give an error at startup instead of leaving you wondering why your view giving a weird error about transactions.

-- Sensible defaults.
-PostgreSQL, Redis and Celery containers are included but the configuration is very light if not just the default.
+PostgreSQL, Redis, and Celery containers are included but the configuration is very light if not just the default.
 Test runner is pytest.
 Experts can easily swap out to MySQL, RabbitMQ or unittest.

 - There’s a test.sh for testing so you always get a reliable and clean test environment.